Probate Q&A Series

 • Evaluate small estate eligibility

-• File petition and post bond with the Clerk of Superior Court
+• File application and post bond if required with the Clerk of Superior Court

 • Process vehicle title transfer at the DMV